appleseedexm/nvim/README.md

 ## Disclaimer

-I dont recommend using my config, but using it as reference and creating your own.
+I dont recommend blindly using my config, but taking it as reference and creating your own.
-Nobody will use neovim exactly the way I do, and while I try to keep most functionality close to its original config, some things are highly custom.
+Nobody will use neovim exactly the way I do and while I try to keep most functionality close to their original configuration, some things are highly customized.

 ## Manual Installation Steps